asadprodhan/How-to-download-genomes-using-the-accession-number/README.md

 <br />

-- Keep the ‘accession_list.csv’ file in the ‘Downloads’ directory
+- Keep the ‘accession_list.csv’ file (Fig. 2) in the ‘Downloads’ directory

 - Check the file type of ‘accession_list.csv’